matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 }
 ```

-The following code will not work because the compiler is unaware of the bytecode beforehand.
+The following code will not function correctly because the compiler is not aware of the bytecode beforehand:

 ```solidity
 function myFactory(bytes memory bytecode) public {